blockades/mmt_resources/research/security_shamirs.md

 This means in a conventional secret sharing scenario (imagine the shares are written on paper and given to the custodians), we could simply give new shards to the custodians we do still trust and ask them to destroy the old ones.
 This would make the shard belonging to the untrusted person become useless.

 In our case, we are using Secure-Scuttlebutt's immutable log, and have no way of destroying a message.

-Something like this:

-Alice sends a request to Bob, "hi Bob, can you look after a secret share for me?"
-Bob replies "yes, encrypt it to this ephemeral public key bob_e".
-Bob's stores this key on disk, for now.
-Alice also generates an ephemeral key, alice_e and encrypts the share, sending bob alice_e.public, secretbox(share_bob, alice_e*bob_e) then deletes alice_e's private key. (note: alice sends the public key she used to bob, he'll need that to decrypt the share)

-Later, she wants to update the share - she sends a message to bob: "please delete that share" and bob deletes his ephemeral key.
-Now bob can't decrypt that share anymore!
-So if an attacker gets a hold of bob's device, they won't have that share either.

-If bob sent an array of ephemeral keys, then alice could update the share that many times without having to do another round trip.

-PS. you'd better also look into how to securely delete files.
-I think this might depend on the underlying storage architecture sometimes.
-Or it might be as easy as just writing 0's over the file.
+A solution we are considering, is to use ephemeral keys which are used only for a particular share and can be deleted at will.

 ### Secure computation

-having a dedicated virtual machine for secure computation.
-But my feeling is that as long as the secret is initially stored on disk, we are not really adding anything by having an ultra secure system of generating shares.
+Having a good system of encryption does not give us security if the host system is compromised.
+We are considering using a dedicated virtual machine for secure computation, such as Dyne.org's Zenroom.
+However there, are many more considerations one needs to make, especially if secret is initially stored on disk.
+But this goes beyond the scope of assessing the security of Shamir's scheme.

 ## Conclusion

-We feel confident that we are able to address the issues we have explored in this article.
-However we have focussed here mainly on technical limitations of the scheme.
-There are many other social aspects which pose problems to our model, which we will explore in another article.
+We feel confident that we are able to address the issues we have explored in this article, although not all of them will be implemented in the next release.
+However, we have focussed here mainly on technical limitations of the scheme.
+There are many other social aspects which pose threats to our model, which we will explore in another article.

 ## References (needs sorting out)